Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the Central Lung Hospital, the patient had decreased consciousness, severe difficulty breathing, progressive respiratory failure, high-altitude wheezing, agitation, and left-sided weakness.

 The patient was diagnosed with respiratory failure, tracheal foreign body, and was monitored for a stroke.
-Paraclinical tests were also used to diagnose the condition.
+Paraclinical tests were also performed to diagnose.

 "Through inference, it is possible that while sprinkling pebbles into the flower basket hanging on the terrace, the old man accidentally dropped two pebbles, causing them to fall into his airways.
 The smaller one fell into his stomach, and the larger one got stuck in his trachea, causing respiratory failure," said Dr. Phu.